- Employee Management

 Other pay-related issues you need to address

 In addition to this, you can also find other comparators to support your case or run an equal pay audit.
 If you've already left your job, you can file a claim within 6 months of leaving.
-However, if you didn't realize that at the time you were getting less pay, you can file a claim on finding out.
+However, if you didn't realise that at the time you were getting less pay, you can file a claim on finding out.
 Even so, it might be beneficial to seek out legal assistance in those instances.

 Do keep in mind that consulting your employer regarding this perceived discrimination should be your first move.
 If after making your case to your employer, you still do not receive equal pay, you can take your claim to the Employment Tribunals or a civil court.

 Also be sure to document all evidence of communication between you and your employer regarding this issue, as it could be very handy in court.
-Communicate with your HR department, ask if they have a payroll software in place, and collect any kind of information or HR analytics that you think will be beneficial to your claim.
+Communicate with your HR department, ask if they have payroll software in place, and collect any kind of information or HR analytics that you think will be beneficial to your claim.

 Do we really need to explain why women deserve equal pay in 2022?

 In this day and age, the very idea of not getting equal pay for equal work seems absurd.
-Unfortunately, it is still a reality for far too many women all across the UK and the situation is broadly similar the world.
+Unfortunately, it is still a reality for far too many women all across the UK and the situation is broadly similar in other parts of the world.

 Welcome to our mailing list!
 We hope you enjoy our content!